klebster2/vim-wiktionary/README.md

 python -m pip install wiktionaryparser PyYAML
 ```

-Note - I still need to figure out exactly what this translates to in terms of packer, plug, etc.
+Note that it remains to be figured out exactly what this translates to in terms of a subcommand for packer, plug, etc.

-(do not worry if you _don't_ do this, as the script is configured to run a subprocess to install those packages if you don't)
+Also, do not worry if you _don't_ do this, as the script is configured to run a subprocess to install those packages if you don't.

 2. Next run: `:WiktionaryParser` which will attempt to send the `<cword>` to Wiktionary.